Java and Lokalise integration for internationalization (i18n)

 </dependency>

-Note that the dependency version mentioned here might have changed over time.
-Refer to the Maven repository to get the latest version.
+Note: The dependency version mentioned above might change over time.
+Check the Maven Central Repository to ensure you’re using the latest version.

 implementation(“com.google.cloud:google-cloud-translate:2.28.0”)